April Fools' Day

 Flip a Coin Day

 -- Julius Caesar is credited with starting the practice of flipping a coin to make decisions.
-His own head was on one side of every Roman coin, so heads determined the winner in each flip.
+His head was on one side of every Roman coin, so heads determined the winner in each flip.
 People thought heads meant that Caesar agreed with the decision.
-The coin flip was used in serious litigation involving property, marriage, and even criminal guilt.
-Just think how many lawyers would be out of a job if we went back to flipping a coin as a form of justice.
+The coin flip was used in severe litigation involving property, marriage, and criminal guilt.
+How many lawyers would be out of a job if we went back to flipping a coin as a form of justice?

 About Catherine: I have been writing frugal tips since 1982, when I was a young divorced mom of two - for my baby product company, Born to Love.
 I am now mom to three sons, who are all grown up - and re-married to a wonderful man.
 We have rescued two little dogs, Denny and Dexter - and Bella, the cat.